 Wisconsin column Nonresidents - don't fill in any amount of your interest.
 (Exception Include your share of interest income attributable to Wisconsin and passed through from a tax-option (S) corporation, as reported to you on Wisconsin Schedule 5K-1.)
 Part-year and full-year residents - figure the interest received while a Wisconsin resident.
 For the period of time you were a nonresident, include your share of interest income attributable to Wisconsin and passed through from a tax-option (S) corporation, as reported to you on Wisconsin Schedule 5K-1.
-Use the worksheet on this page to figure the interest taxable by Wisconsin.
+Use the worksheet on page 19 to figure the interest taxable by Wisconsin.
 Save this worksheet for your records.

-• State and municipal bond interest Did you receive any state or municipal bond interest?
+■ State and municipal bond interest Did you receive any state or municipal bond interest?
 If so, add to your federal income the amount received from state and municipal bonds while a Wisconsin resident.
-This will generally be the amount shown on line 8b of your federal Form 1040 or 1040A or the amount identified as tax-exempt interest in the space to the left of line 2 of Form 1040EZ.
-(If you were required for federal purposes to allocate expenses to this income, reduce the income by such expenses.)
+This will generally be the amount shown on line 8b of your federal Form 1040 or 1040A or the amount identified as tax-exempt interest in the space to the left of line 2 of Form 1040EZ

+Note: If you were required for federal purposes to allocate expenses to this income, reduce the income by such expenses.
+For more information, see federal Publication 550, Investment Income and Expenses.

-Exception Do not include interest income from (1) public housing authority or community development authority bonds issued by municipalities located in Wisconsin, (2) Wisconsin Housing Finance Authority bonds, (3) Wisconsin municipal redevelopment authority bonds, (4) Wisconsin Housing and Economic Development Authority bonds issued on or after December 11, 2003, to fund multifamily affordable housing projects or elderly housing projects, (5) Wisconsin Housing and Economic Development Authority bonds issued before January 29, 1987, except business development revenue bonds, economic development revenue bonds and CHAP housing revenue bonds, (6) public housing agency bonds issued before January 29, 1987, by agencies located outside Wisconsin where the interest therefrom qualifies for exemption from federal taxation for a reason other than or in addition to section 103 of the Internal Revenue Code, (7) local exposition district bonds, (8) Wisconsin professional baseball park district bonds, (9) bonds issued by the Government of Puerto Rico, Guam, the Virgin Islands, Northern Mariana
+Exception Do not include interest income from:

+- (1) public housing authority or community development authority bonds issued by municipalities located in Wisconsin, - (2) Wisconsin Housing Finance Authority bonds, - (3) Wisconsin municipal redevelopment authority bonds, - (4) Wisconsin Housing and Economic Development Authority bonds issued on or after December 11, 2003, to fund multifamily affordable housing projects or elderly housing projects, - (5) Wisconsin Housing and Economic Development Authority bonds issued before January 29, 1987, except business development revenue bonds, economic development revenue bonds and CHAP housing revenue bonds, - (6) public housing agency bonds issued before January 29, 1987, by agencies located outside Wisconsin where the interest therefrom qualifies for exemption from federal taxation for a reason other than or in addition to section 103 of the Internal Revenue Code, - (7) local exposition district bonds, - (8) Wisconsin professional baseball park district bonds, - (9) bonds issued by the Government of Puerto Rico, Guam, the Virgin Islands, Northern Mariana Islands or, for bonds issued after October 16, 2004, the Government of American Samoa, - (10) local cultural arts district bonds,